 Symptoms of Soft Tissue Sarcomas

 In sarcoma’s early stages, you might not notice symptoms, but this changes as the cancer grows.
 Each person experiences sarcomas differently.
+Symptoms may include:

-- Noticeable but painless mass
+- A noticeable but painless mass

 - Pain if the sarcoma grows large enough to press on nearby nerves or organs